Decision Fatigue Research

 3. It does not have to be perfect.

 Done is better than perfect.
 Don’t agonize over the decision.
 Make the first best choice that will yield the closest to your desired results and be done with it.

-4. Limit You Time On Social Media.
+4. Limit Your Time On Social Media.

 I am going to come right out and say it, SOCIAL MEDIA IS A BRAIN DRAIN!
 SOCIAL MEDIA IS THE DEVIL!
 I know it is fun and can be great for business but we need to limit our time using it.

 5. If it is not a Hell Yes Than It Is A No.

 I forget about it and move on to the next decision that has to be made.
-If it is not something I feel GREAT about the no decision can’t hurt me.
+If it is not something I feel GREAT about the no-decision can’t hurt me.
 If upon thinking about it and I change my mind I can always change it to a yes at a later date.

-Decision fatigue is real and not acknowledging it can lead to making poor or disastrous decisions later in the day.
+Decision fatigue research is real and if not acknowledging it can lead to making poor or disastrous decisions later in the day.
 What do you do to combat decision fatigue?